 Louisa Ghevaert is the UK's preeminent expert in fertility and family law.
 Her pioneering legal practice has won multiple changes and improvements to law,marking her out as influential at a law and policy making level.

-Louisa’s specialist legal expertise includes international and UK surrogacy, donor conception, fertility treatment law, posthumous conception, law and policy (fertility and genomics), co-parenting and known donation, adoption, complex assisted reproduction disputes, children and family law disputes, international family law and expert witness fertility, surrogacy and donor conception law services to support or defend claims within medical negligence procedings.
+Louisa’s specialist legal expertise includes international and UK surrogacy, donor conception, fertility treatment law, posthumous conception, law and policy (fertility and genomics), co-parenting and known donation, adoption, legal parentage, complex assisted reproduction disputes, children and family law disputes, international family law and expert witness fertility, surrogacy and donor conception law services to support or defend claims within medical negligence procedings.

 Louisa’s legal practice spans two decades following her qualification as a solicitor in England and Wales in September 2000.
 It includes complex litigation with an international element, acquisition of legal status and identity of parents, children and families, parental rights for birth and non birth parents and other significant adults, issues surrounding financial provision, complex family, children and assisted reproduction disputes, cases with a genetic aspect (including DNA testing) and management of legal issues surrounding fertility preservation and fertility treatment.